 Environmental Education Calendar of Events

-The Department of Environmental Quality is committed to sharing information about special dates, upcoming events, conferences and training related to Environmental Education.
-This page is regularly updated so be sure to check it often.
+The Department of Environment, Great Lakes, and Energy is committed to sharing information about special dates, upcoming events, conferences and training related to Environmental Education.

 MEECS Training Workshops

 Teachers interested in using a comprehensive environmental education curriculum designed for grades 3-9 should consider attending this MEECS workshop at the Detroit Zoo's Ford Education Center.
 The workshop covers the Climate Change and Energy Resources units, which are two of the seven MEECS units available.
-The workshops take place concurrently from 9-3 on November 19, and the cost to attend a session is $10.
 Visit www.solutionwhere.com/misdtraining/cw/showcoursesbymonth.asp to register for these and other professional development courses offered by the Macomb ISD.

 Keweenaw Geoheritage Tours by Water and Land

 Michigan’s Keweenaw Peninsula is a place of natural beauty with a fascinating mining history.
 Join local expert Bill Rose in reading the landscape to learn how the Copper Country came to be the way it is today.
 Each one-day field trip explores one of four major events in Earth’s history that make up the strong geoheritage of the Keweenaw – Lavas, the Keweenaw Fault, the Jacobsville Sandstone and Copper Mining Waste of Lake Superior.
 Participants can expect to cover a lot of ground and be outside all the time.
 Travel is a combination of van transport, short walks and trips aboard Michigan Tech’s research vessel, the Agassiz.
 Trips are limited by boat capacity to 17 people.
-Each day trip costs $145 and includes lunch and snacks, boat and van transport.
 For more information, trip descriptions and registration please visit: www.geo.mtu.edu/KeweenawGeoheritage/KeweenawGeoheritage/Geotours.html.
 For specific questions, please email Erika Vye at firstname.lastname@example.org

 Saturday Morning Physics - Saturday Mornings in Ann Arbor (Ongoing)

-The University of Michigan is proud to be starting their 14th year of Saturday Morning Physics on October 10.
+The University of Michigan is proud to present Saturday Morning Physics.
 Topics include: How Fast is Evolution, The Museum of Zoology: A Priceless Collection of Life, Protein, Fat, or Politics?
 Big-Game Hunting in Human Evolution, Light of the Living Dead: The Remarkable Radiation from Neutron Stars, and more.

 Project WET (Water Education for Teachers)